sebglazebrook/phone_gap-build/README.md

     # manually set your api credentials
     PhoneGap::Build.credentials(token: 'my_api_token')

-    # credentials are autoloaded from config/phonegap.yml if it exists
+    # credentials are autoloaded from config/phonegap.yml if it exists and you are running in the context of bundler
+    # i.e. BUNDLE_GEMFILE environment variable is set.

     # set what apps you got
     apps = PhoneGap::Build.apps